 Management and associates of Bucuti & Tara have been tested and undergo daily screening and temperature checks to maintain a COVID- free environment.
 To date, all Bucuti & Tara guests have tested negative for COVID prior to or within the first day of arrival.
 We continue to believe that our comprehensive COVID protocol, which was tested with ICU doctors and nurses for three months prior to borders reopening continues to provide all of our guests with a safe and comfortable vacation.
 More information about our protocol can be found below.

 We stand by to advise on any changes in opening hours or operations of outside restaurants or activities and we recommend that you reconfirm arrangements prior to your reserved date and time.
-Our entire Aruban community is dedicated to your health and happiness while visiting our destination and we believe that our government and health officials are quickly bringing the current outbreak under control.
+Our entire Aruban community is dedicated to your health and happiness while visiting our destination and we believe that our government and health officials are bringing the current outbreak under control with new regulations and a public information campaign.

 Our government has put out the following statement in response to the outbreak: